-A collection account has a significant negative impact on your credit score whether it’s a paid collection or not.
-Because of this you should never pay off medical collections unless the collection agency agrees to remove the derogatory account.
+A collection account has a significant negative impact on your credit score, whether it’s a paid collection or not.
+Because of this, you should never pay off medical collections unless the collection agency agrees to remove the derogatory account.
 A “pay for delete” is exactly what it sounds like.
-You agree to pay the debt and in exchange the collection agencies agrees to completely remove the account from your report.
+You agree to pay the debt, and in exchange, the collection agencies agree to remove the account from your report completely.

 Make sure you get a pay for delete letter from the debt collector.
-This way you will have it in writing that they agree to remove the account from your report after you pay off the account.
-When doing a pay for debt most collection agencies will not settle for an amount less than what you owe.
-If they are not willing to put it in writing that they will not remove the account, don’t pay it.
+This way, you will have it in writing that they agree to remove the account from your report after you pay off the account.
+When paying for the debt, most collection agencies will not settle for an amount less than what you owe.
+If they are not willing to write that they will not remove the account, don’t pay it.

-Paying a medical collection that is on your report will not increase your credit score unless it ‘s removed.
-If you pay it and they update the status to “paid” with a zero balance, it will do nothing to improve your credit score.
+Paying a medical collection that is on your report will not increase your credit score unless it’s removed.
+If you pay it and update the status to “paid” with a zero balance, it will do nothing to improve your credit score.